Code-Institute-Submissions/laila-ba-Project1/README.md

  - ipad pro
  - surface duo

+The project was also tested on multiple browsers to ensure that it would still work and be responsive.
+These browsers were:
+* Google chrome
+* Firefox
+* Microsoft Edge
+* Opera
 I constantly used the W3C Markup Validator and W3C CSS Validator to check for errors within my code.

 ## [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)